emberjs/rfcs/text/0000-deprecate-transition-methods-of-controller-and-route.md

 that easy.
 Developers not being familar with the API might need to reach out to guides or API docs to find them.

+Deprecating (and later removing) these four methods will not enforce all transitions to be triggered by either `RouterService#transitionTo`, `RouterService#replaceWith` or `<LinkTo>`.
+A transition could be still triggered by setting a controller property, which is bound to a query parameter.
+But this should be addressed in a separate RFC, which reworks registration of query parameters in general.

 ## Alternatives

 Three possible alternative are discovered so far: